 Skip to contents

-The subjects’ age is derived from the ‘AGE’ field in the ‘DM’ domain (such domain/field pairs are referred to in the following as, e.g., DM.AGE).
-If ‘DM.AGE’ is missing, age is derived as the difference between ‘DM.RFSTDTC’ and ‘DM.BRTHDTC’.
+The subjects’ age is derived from the ‘AGE’ field in the ‘DM’ domain of the input SDTM data.
+If this columns is missing, age is derived as the difference between ‘RFSTDTC’ and ‘BRTHDTC’.

 In general, drug administration events are added to a nif object in the following way: